SWittouck/SCARAP/README.md

 ### Conda

-First, create and activate a new conda environment:

-      conda create -n scarap python=3.11
-      conda activate scarap

-Then install from the recipe on bioconda:
+Install the recipe from bioconda, looking for the dependencies on conda-forge and bioconda (in that order):

-      conda install bioconda::scarap
+      conda install -c conda-forge -c bioconda bioconda::scarap

 ### Pip